bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chree.md

 9. Pioneered methods for determining the motion of a body in rotational motion, now known as Chree’s law.
 10. Developed a mathematical model for the motion of projectiles in a confined area.

-Born 5 May1860, Lintrathen, Angus, Scotland.
+Born 5 May 1860, Lintrathen, Angus, Scotland.
 Died 12 August 1928, Worthing, Sussex, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Chree/)